Home » Desserts » Impossible Pie Recipe (No-Crust Coconut Pie)

 adding ingredients to a blender for impossible pie.

-Next, measure out and add the sugar, flour, eggs, melted butter, milk, coconut, and vanilla to the bowl of a blender.
+ADD FILLING INGREDIENTS TO BLENDER.
+Measure out and add the sugar, flour, eggs, melted butter, milk, coconut, and vanilla to the bowl of a blender.
 Yes, all together at one time!
+Then, cover the blender pitcher with the lid and blend the mixture until it has a smooth and creamy texture.
+(This simple blender method is similar to recipes like my Cherry Clafoutis or other custard-style desserts that come together in minutes.)

 pouring impossible pie filling into a buttered pie dish.

-You’re almost done!
-Just pour the pie filling into the buttered pie plate and bake on a lower rack for about 1 hour.
+POUR INTO PIE PLATE AND BAKE.
+Pour the pie filling into the buttered pie plate and bake on a lower rack for about 1 hour.
 You’ll know your impossible pie is finished when it is firm to the touch and has a beautiful golden color.

 a whole impossible pie cooling on a wire rack.